manpagez: man pages & more

 line is not a + character.
 This command is generated by the

-groff escape sequence \X. The line-continuing feature is a
+groff escape sequence \X. Line continuation is a GNU extension.

 ddc Move right dd (exactly two decimal digits) basic units u, then